itsharshal01/FirusXInjector/README.md

 # I'm having bugs with the module, where can I report it?
--> For you to report bugs, you must go to my telegram channel and report there, group link ... https://t.me/TakEDowNOp
+-> For you to report bugs, you must go to my telegram channel and report there, group link https://t.me/ItsHarsh02

 #IMPORTANT
 -> Usually it has to be compatible with any phone running Android OS but,

 -> !
 Get notified yourself that I am not responsible for bricked devices.
 We do our best help you out with any problems.

 -> Thermonuclear war, or you getting fired because the alarm app failed.

--> Please do some research if you have any concerns about features included in this Codes/Module -> YOU are choosing to make these modifications,
+-> Please do some research if you have any concerns about features included in this Codes/Module

+-> YOU are choosing to make these modifications.

--> and if you point the finger at me for messing up your device, -> I will laugh at you.
+-> and if you point the finger at me for messing up your device.

+-> I will laugh at you.

 <h1 align="center"><b>Module Devloper - @ItsHarsh02 (Telegram)</b></h1>